Welcome to summer in Chicagoland!

 Fruit fly eggs usually come into your household in fruit.
 As the fruit ages, the eggs hatch and you can end up with fruit flies.
 Though they can be annoying, fruit flies are basically harmless.
 If you see fruit flies in your bucket, we suggest you put it outside immediately.

 Fruit flies and maggots are not inherently bad.
 They’re just doing their thing, trying to survive, like the rest of us.
 However, if you see maggots in your bucket, you do not have to keep collecting in it.
-Clamp the lid on tightly, put it outside and begin collecting in plastic or compostable bag.
-If the maggots are on the outside of the bucket, put it in a large enough plastic bag that you can tie it shut.
-Reply to your reminder email to let customer service know what’s going on.
+Clamp the lid on tightly, put it outside and begin collecting in a plastic or compostable bag.
+If the maggots are on the outside of the bucket, put the entire bucket in a large-enough plastic bag that you can tie it shut.
+Reply to your reminder email to let Customer Service know what’s going on.